 A groupage service is a great option if you’re shipping a smaller volume of effects to a popular destination like Australia.
 Groupage involves consolidating your shipment with other shipments of personal effects and shipping them together in a container.

-This is a very popular option as it’s much more economical for smaller shipments as you’re only paying a portion of the sea freight costs i.e. the amount of space your shipment occupies in the container.
+This is a very popular option because it’s much more economical for smaller shipments.
+You’re only paying a portion of the sea freight costs, i.e., the amount of space your shipment occupies in the container.
 That is if you don’t have a full container worth of belongings.

-You don’t want to unpack broken cups and vases or have scratched tvs and tables.
-Your items need to be professionally wrapped and packed by a specialist international moving company to make it through their long bumpy journey.
+You don’t want to unpack broken cups and vases or have scratched televisions and tables.
+Your items need to be professionally wrapped and packed by a specialist international moving company to make it through their long, bumpy journey.

 But this is not the only reason international shipping companies have their packing team pack your goods…

-When you are moving overseas most companies will insist on packing your goods because they need to go through customs in Australia.
-And in most cases, the company needs to vouch for your shipment.
-They have to guarantee that your container doesn’t contain anything that is considered illegal, e.g. weapons, drugs, animal products, etc. They want to make sure that they avoid any possible fines or punishments that come with transporting illegal goods.
+When you are moving overseas, most companies will insist on packing your goods because they need to go through customs in Australia.
+In most cases, the company needs to vouch for your shipment.
+They have to guarantee that your container doesn’t contain anything that is considered illegal, e.g., weapons, drugs, animal products, etc. They want to make sure that they avoid any possible fines or punishments that come with transporting illegal goods.

 List of items you can and can’t bring in – Australian Border Force.

-No matter who packs or unpacks your belongings, there are risks that come with every move.
-A few of your things may be lost or damaged, which is why we recommend you purchase insurance to cover these potential losses.
+No matter who packs or unpacks your belongings, every move involves risks.
+A few of your things may be lost or damaged, so we recommend you purchase insurance to cover these potential losses.

 Most moving companies offer a range of insurance options.
-For very reasonable rates you can insure your shipment against all foreseeable issues.
+You can insure your shipment against all foreseeable issues at very reasonable rates.

 The type of insurance you purchase will depend on your specific needs, e.g. marine transit insurance for shipping by sea.
 Make sure you check what the policy actually covers.
 The higher the value of your shipment, the more you will pay in insurance.

-Storage is not something everyone thinks about when shipping their household belongs to Australia.
-But no matter how well you’ve planned your move, there are times you will need it.
-Your shipment might arrive before you or you might not have found a home yet.
+Everyone does not think about storage when shipping their household belongings to Australia.
+But you will sometimes need it no matter how well you’ve planned your move.
+Your shipment might arrive before you, or you might not have found a home yet.

 Secure storage is an extra cost.
 The more items you have, the more space you’ll need and the more you’ll have to pay.

-When moving goods to Australia it is important to know that your goods must be cleared for entry by the Australian Customs Service.
+When moving goods to Australia, it is important to know that the Australian Customs Service must clear your goods for entry.
 Most international moving companies undertake this formality on your behalf as part of their service.

 You will be required to provide a copy of your passport and complete an ‘Unaccompanied Personal Effects Statement (B534)‘.
 The moving company will submit these documents to Customs together with your inventory of goods being shipped.